smoliva/smoliva.blog/content/post/computer-chronicles-revisited-002-apple-lisa-vs-visi-on.md

 ## Notes from the Random Access File

 + This episode was recorded at KCSM-TV on October 24, 1983, and first broadcast on February 12, 1984--three weeks after the famous "1984" ad announcing the launch of the Macintosh.
++ You can watch this episode at the [Internet Archive](https://archive.org/details/Integrat1984).
 + If you are interested in learning more about the development of Visi On, the [June 1983 issue of *Byte* Magazine](https://archive.org/details/byte-magazine-1983-06/page/n256/mode/1up) published an extensive "guided tour," featuring an extended interview with Bill Coleman.
 + John Couch has a forthcoming memoir about his time at Apple, [*My Life at Apple: And the Steve I Knew*](https://www.powells.com/book/my-life-at-apple-9781951805845), scheduled for publication on July 13, 2021.
 + Not to forget the other Steve, Couch's winery sells a [2019 Chardonnay named in honor of Woz](https://edenestatewines.com/collections/current-wines/products/2019-woz-chardonnay).